arust30/OpenTDFNotes/README.md

 OpenTDFNotes/
 ├── go.mod
 ├── go.sum
-├── main.go `: The primary Go file
+├── main.go : The primary Go file
-├── config.yaml `: IP addresses, ports, and other configs go here ├── note `: bash script for invoking binary and where configuration settings/env variables may be instantiated ├── note`: The main.go code is compiled and the binary is placed here ├── notes/ `: Here is where encrypted notes would go
+├── config.yaml : IP addresses, ports, and other configs go here ├── note : bash script for invoking binary and where configuration settings/env variables may be instantiated ├── note: The main.go code is compiled and the binary is placed here ├── notes/ : Here is where encrypted notes would go
-|
 |
 ├── README.md
 ```